 FACEBOOK:

 Today, November 18th is #NationalInjuryPreventionDay!
 This year, Arkansas Children’s Hospital’s Injury Prevention Center is excited to focus on the theme of “Preparing Babies for an Injury Free Life,” which focuses on conversations about safe sleep.
-To spread the word about infant crib and sleep safety, the IPC is also gearing up to provide up to 200 families with new born babies safety products and education materials.
+To spread the word about infant safe sleep, the IPC is also gearing up to provide up to 200 families with new born babies safety products and education materials.
 To join the ACH IPC on their mission to raise awareness of infant safety, choose to wear your favorite shade of green and share how you and your community are spreading the importance of #InjuryFree practices!

 Happy #NationalInjuryPreventionDay!
 In partnership with Arkansas Children’s Hospital’s Injury Prevention Center and the Injury Free Coalition for Kids, here are 5 different ways to keep baby safe and snug to sleep for the beginning of an #InjuryFreeLife: